Foodies and eating with Instagram

 Ok first of all the word foodie : pet hate .

 A foodie is not someone who likes food …. everyone likes food ! a foodie thinks he knows food because he reads Trip Advisor .
 A foodie never goes to a farmer’s market either , they go to Whole Foods and they get their crapucinos at Starbucks….as you can read…I hate foodies .
 They contribute nothing to food culture except recommending you bad restaurants .
-Two years ago they were drinking Folgers instant coffee with Coffee-Mate and now they are all Volluto .
+Two years ago they were drinking Folgers instant coffee with Coffee-Mate and now they are all Volluto from their Nespresso machines .

 So back to the beautiful wooden room on the water with the sunset : The moment this couple sat down at their table they started sharing the experience , plate by plate, forkful by forkful , on Instagram.
 Hey look : a good bottle of wine : snap, post, hey look an empty glass of wine: snap, post, hey look a selfie with my empty again glass of wine in front of the setting sun : snap : post, hey look I just ate an oyster : here is the empty oyster shell, snap post , hey look ! another plate of food arrived, wait ! don’t taste it, I have to shoot it ! snap post stare and my phone : any comments, did anyone reply to me ? is anyone there ? hellooooooo ? look at me pleaseeeeeeee !
 I just posted a shot of an oyster shell on my Instagram feed !!!!!